Saturday, November 28, 2009

 Holly & Kate's story: June 29, 2009 has forever changed our family.
 The day continues to bring a torrent of emotions as we recall it, and yet we pray that one day we will recall it knowing it changed us but did not defeat us.
 It was a Monday where I, Kate's mom, was going to take our 3 kids Olivia 7, Kate 5 1/2, and Will 4 to the water park.
 A day of celebrating summer.
 Plans changed quickly as I noticed that a slight tremor in Kate's right hand over the past three days had notably worsened.

-r a stat CT of Kate's head.
+We made an appointment to her Pediatrician.
+Early evening we were headed to Phoenix Children's Hospital for a stat CT of Kate's head.
 I patiently filled our Kate's kindergarten application as we waited to be released after the CT.
 We however would not be released.
 Rather 3 people came out to tell me that our little Kate had a large mass on her brain.

 Our world stopped.

-sentence changes everything.
+You can never prepare fully for a moment where one sentence changes everything.
 We were emergently admitted to PICU and began the battle for Kate's life.

 There are no words possible to describe how difficult this journey has been.
 Our hearts saddened to a point we didn't know existed.
 And yet, we are fully prepared to walk this and fight with Kate every step of the way.